Table of Contents

 3. Once you have obtained a supervisor for your project, you must agree with him/her how your work will be graded (P/D/F or letter grade) and how many units you will earn.

 4. Register for credit using an appropriate departmental subject number for independent study.

-Full-time MIT students may cross-register during the fall and spring terms for subjects at Harvard University, Wellesley College, the Massachusetts College of Art and Design, or the School of the Museum of Fine Arts with no additional tuition fees.
+Full-time MIT students may cross-register during the fall and spring terms for subjects at Harvard University, Wellesley College, or the Massachusetts College of Art and Design with no additional tuition fees.
 Cross-registration instructions are published on the Registrar’s Office website.